 Youth Trad Song is an exciting idea born out of a love for traditional singing.
-A group of nine volunteers are organizing the weekend.
+A group of eight volunteers are organizing the weekend.

 Julia Friend, New Haven, CT